Hezhexi2002/KV260-Mocap/README.md

 ### Conclusion

-As you can see the result of the MocapNET running on KV260 is not so good due to the limited spare time in my last semester and I didn't realize using the DPU of KV260 to accelerate the MocapNET which means I just use the Cortex A53 processor of KV260 to run the MocapNET.So although the MocapNET can run on the KV260 up to real time now but it can be more faster if I use the DPU of KV260.Anyway,I will the VART library to reconstruct the code of the model inference in the future but there is not enough time for me to finish the plan befor the deadline of the contest.
+As you can see the result of the MocapNET running on KV260 is not so good due to the limited spare time in my last semester and I didn't realize using the DPU of KV260 to accelerate the MocapNET which means I just use the Cortex A53 processor of KV260 to run the MocapNET.So although the MocapNET can run on the KV260 up to real time now but it can be more faster if I use the DPU of KV260.Anyway,I plan to use the VART library to reconstruct the code of the model inference in the future but there is not enough time for me to finish the plan befor the deadline of the contest.I believe it will be more faster than now with the speed up of DPU.